-To preserve this resource, at Endesa, we are constantly updating our corporate strategy in relation to water and we are working to make efficient use of water resources, both in the hydroelectric power plants, which use water to produce renewable energy, and in those that use other technologies (thermal and nuclear).
-We are also focused on continuously improving the control of wastewater and preserving the ecological state of the reservoirs and the associated regulated stretches of rivers.
+To preserve this resource, we are constantly updating our corporate strategy for water and working to make efficient use of water resources, both in our hydroelectric plants, which use water to produce renewable energy, and in those that use other technologies (thermal and nuclear).
+We also focus on continuously improving waste water control and preserving the ecological status of reservoirs and associated regulated river sections.

 At Endesa we are aware of the impact that our activities can have on the water environment.
 So we strive to preserve water quality and continuously improve our interaction with this resource.
 Through our environmental management system we carry out an impact identification process to reduce the effects as much as possible, following a policy of low water consumption and preservation of its quality.